AssassinTee/ddnet-benchmarks/README.md

 small repository creating and maintaining ddnet benchmarks

+## Method

+Goal is to download and benchmark a selection of demos for a selection of clients and graph some nice metrics.
+In order to prevent other factors we benchmark demos of online gameplay and not online gameplay in order to prevent lag, random text rendering and other influences.
+All benchmarks are done in a 30 second demo clip from the beginning

+## Selected maps

+The map selection is not random.
+It contains known graphically heavy maps with
+- lots of quads like `Mud`, `run_world_war_zero`, `Victory 2`
+- lots of quadart like `Abyss`, `KingsLeap`
+- lots of popularity like `Linear`

 ## Create benchmarks

 - Select and download the clients you want to benchmark, this can be done automatically